South African Press Association: History

 Its head office was in Johannesburg, and it had bureaus in Cape Town, Durban, Bloemfontein and Pretoria.
 Its primary area of distribution was in South Africa, although it did have clients abroad as well as exchange agreements with other major news agencies.

 Closure

 SAPA ceased operations on March 31, 2015 after its assets were liquidated.
+Its assets comprised one oversized boardroom table which was thrust into staffers' recreation room after the boardroom lease was surrendered during the agency's steady decline.
+Under the stewardship of Naspers employee Minette Ferreira, who acted as Sapa chairperson at the time, no copies of board minutes chronicling Sapa's demise were released to sacked employees or any media archive for future use by historians.
 Three companies – Gallo Images, KMM Review Publishers, and Sekunjalo Investments Holdings – expressed an interest in setting up an operation on similar lines as the agency, which is a special category of non-profit that may not be sold.